setclockpm/spree_datashift_prod_import/README.md

 ========================

 This is the same gem just with the user_import and order_import tabs removed and also the Shopify methods removed.
+Some Styling has also been added to the forms.
+That's all!

 Installation
 ------------